pham-ngoc-nhi/diabetes-prediction/README.md

 So, in general, the notebooks used were divided into 7 parts:

-The search for data
+1.The search for data
-Exploratory analysis
+2.Exploratory analysis
-Pre-Processing
+3.Pre-Processing
-Tests
+4.Tests
-Splitting the data between training and testing.
+5.Splitting the data between training and testing.
-Training
+6.Training
-Test
+7.Test

 ## 🚀 Key features
 - Train on the Pima Indian Diabetes dataset